mokimokheonpark/Balloon-Popping/README.md

 # Balloon-Popping
-Config files for my GitHub profile.

-Implementation of a simple game "Ballon-Popping" using pygame
+Implementation of a shooting game using an open source moudle, Pygame library, in Python